 Description Prevent or reduce the discharge of pollutants to stormwater from outdoor container storage areas by installing safeguards against accidental releases, installing secondary containment, conducting regular inspections, and training employees in standard operating procedures and spill cleanup techniques.
 Approach Protect materials from rainfall, run-on, runoff, and wind dispersal: Place tight fitting lids on all containers.
 Minimize stormwater run-on by enclosing the area or building a berm around it.
 Use a "doghouse" shed for storing small liquid containers.
 A doghouse shed consists of two solid structural walls and two canvas-covered walls.
 The floor is wire mesh and is above secondary containment.
-Use a "doghouse" shed for storing small liquid containers.
-A doghouse shed consists of two solid structural walls and two canvas-covered walls.
-The floor is wire mesh and is above secondary containment.
-Use covered dumpsters for waste product containers.
+Use a covered dumpsters for waste product containers.
 Store oil and hazardous materials to meet specific Federal and State standards including: A Spill Prevention Control and Countermeasure (SPCC) Plan Secondary containment Integrity and leak detection monitoring An emergency preparedness plan.
 Train employees on proper outdoor storage of liquids.
 Use safeguards against accidental releases: Place drip pans or absorbent materials beneath all mounted taps and at all potential drip and spill locations during filling and unloading.
-Install overflow protection devices to warn the operator or provide automatic shut down of transfer pumps.
+Install overflow protection devices to warm the operator or provide automatic shut down of transfer pumps.
 Install protection guards (bollards) around tanks and piping to prevent vehicle or forklift damage.
 Label containers or tanks clearly.
 Restrict access to valves to reduce human error.
 Store and maintain appropriate spill cleanup materials in a location near the storage area and train employees in spill cleanup procedures according to a site spill control plan.
-Berm or surround the tank or container with an appropriate secondary containment system.
-Dikes, liners, vaults, or double walled tanks (needs to be an impervious surface) are examples of secondary containment systems.
-Install an oil/water sep
+Berm or surround the tank or container with an appropriate secondary containment systems.
+Install an oil/water separator, if necessary, in facilities with "spill ponds."
+Facilities using spill ponds designed to intercept, treat, and/or divert spills should contact the appropriate regulatory agency regarding environmental compliance.